 Top stay: Accommodations on the island tend to more humble than the glitzy Rivera Maya, but that’s part of the appeal.
 Shaded by palm trees on a white-sand beach, La Palapa hotel has a breezy, sand-between-the-toes charm.
 Read reviews and get rates for La Palapa.

-Romantic Highlight: Of all the nature-communing activities on Holbox – bird-watching, horse riding, snorkeling – by far the most memorable is swimming with whale sharks who spend the summer season in these waters (May to September).
+Romantic Highlight: Of all the nature-communing activities on Holbox – bird-watching, horse riding, snorkeling – by far the most memorable is swimming with whale sharks who spend the summer season in these waters (from May to September).